Criminal Law Amendment Act 1885: Armstrong Case

 Even before the government crisis in June 1885, on 23 May, W.T.
 Stead, the editor of the Pall Mall Gazette was approached by Benjamin Scott, who called his attention to its being set aside again.
 Stead, one of those who had been opposed to the Contagious Diseases Acts since the 1870s, was convinced to agitate popular support for protective legislation.
 His subsequent investigations were published in the Gazette from 6–10 July 1885 under the title "The Maiden Tribute of Modern Babylon".
 Not only did he base his investigations on interviews with the police, as well as those who were involved in the flesh trade, he went beyond it by setting an example: he "purchased" a girl and wrote about it.

-With the assistance of Bramwell Booth of the Salvation Army, Stead bought 13-year-old Eliza Armstrong from her parents, who lived in the Lisson Grove area of west London, and went through the procedure of preparing her for export.
+With the assistance of Bramwell Booth of the Salvation Army and former prostitute Rebecca Jarrett, Stead bought 13-year-old Eliza Armstrong from her parents, who lived in the Lisson Grove area of west London, and went through the procedure of preparing her for export.
 She was examined to prove that she was still a virgin, then she was brought to a brothel and lightly drugged to wait for Stead, her purchaser.
 He entered Eliza's room and, having regarded this as confirmation that he had his way, withdrew to write his story.
 Eliza was turned over to the care of the Salvation Army.

 The revelations caused an uproar.
 Copies of the Pall Mall Gazette were snapped up, often fetching premium prices.
 While many denounced Stead's exposé, it did what it was intended to do: it prompted Parliament to resume the debate over the Criminal Law Amendment Bill on 9 July 1885.